connorGS9/ConnorSmith-Test2/README.md

 # ConnorSmith-Test2
+Connor Smith
+EID: 901232429
+Email: cs36356@georgiasouthern.edu

-Adding test cases for italian restaurant system, they are 1: Test placing an order, 2: Test paying for the order, 3: Test inventory update when an order is placed, 4: Test low stock alert, 5: Test order status updates
+Added 5 test cases for italian restaurant system, they are

+1: Test placing an order,

+2: Test paying for the order,

+3: Test inventory update when an order is placed,
-Completed & added test case 1

-Completed & added test case 2

-Completed & added test case 3

-Completed & added test case 4

-Completed & added test case 5
+4: Test low stock alert,

+5: Test order status updates